peterhry/peterhrynkow.com/_posts/2019-01-15-blowing-up-images-to-make-them-small.md

 Here’s how you can significantly reduce the file size:
 1. Downsample the image so its dimensions are `32x18`
 1. Export the image as a PNG.
 The resulting file <img src="{{ site.baseurl }}/images/32x18.png" /> should be around `1 KB`.
-1. Use the `32x18` image as a CSS background image:
+1. Use the `32x18` image as a CSS background image that covers its container:
 ```css
 .my-background {
   width: 1920px;